7 Best LinkedIn Post Ideas to Publish More Content

 Meltwater is a social media management software company that offers products in the social media marketing realm.
 They often publish useful and engaging content on their official blog.
 I came across a similar blog post from Meltwater that was talking about how often we should publish on different social media platforms.
 They suggested posting on LinkedIn no more than 3 times a week.

 I sensed that from my research that most marketers and companies believe that we should stick to posting 3 to 5 times per week on LinkedIn.
+Similarly, there’s multiple studies on best times to post on social media.

 I’ll be interested in knowing what you have experienced or learned so far.
 Feel free to drop a comment below.